-- g) The content of the minor must meet or exceed the entry requirements of follow-on Master's programmes (with the exception of CreaTe & AT). - h) Students may take no more than one programme-specific in-depth module as part of their minor. - i) Generally speaking, the second semester of the third year of studies is devoted to the graduation phase (which comprises 30 credits). - j) The student is to complete the core of the Bachelor's programme prior to embarking on the graduation phase. - k) The Examination Board is authorized to deviate from Articles 3.2.2 (e) and 3.2.2 (f).
-Students, in consultation with the Study Advisor, are to submit requests to this end to the Examination Board. - 3) The programme-specific annex to these Teaching and Examination Regulations describes the degree programme in accordance with Article 7.13, paragraph 2 (a through j, l, s, t, v) of the Higher Education and Research Act.
+- g) The content of the minor must meet or exceed the entry requirements of follow-on Master's programmes (with the exception of CreaTe & AT). - h) Students may take no more than one (1) programme-specific in-depth module as part of their minor. - i) Generally speaking, the second semester of the third year of studies is devoted to the graduation phase (which comprises 30 credits). - j) The student is to complete the core of the Bachelor's programme prior to embarking on the graduation phase. - k) The Examination Board is authorized to deviate from Articles 3.2.2 (e) and 3.2.2 (f).
+Students, in consultation with the Study Advisor, are to submit requests to this end to the Examination Board. - 3) The programme-specific appendix to these Education and Examination Regulations describes the degree programme in accordance with Article 7.13, paragraph 2 (a through j, l, s, t, v) of the Higher Education and Research Act. - 4) Indien de opleiding een excellentieprogramma kent, is dit beschreven in de opleidingsspecifieke bijlage evenals de wijze waarop de selectie van studenten voor dit programma plaatsvindt (WHW art.
+7.13 lid 2v).